moment-eng/moment-docs/docs/atlas-docs/getting-started.md

  Moment  moment  moment-ecs-follower  070e9fcc-ffcb-4ced-b118-6731b67a0a4b
 ```

-## Step 6: Install Atlas in your cloud environment
+### Step 6: Install Atlas in your cloud environment

 Once we verify this proxy works locally, we need to install it in your cloud environment.
 Atlas has [installation guides](Installations/) for several types of cloud deployment.
 Notably:

 * [Kubernetes via Kustomize](Installations/kubernetes.md).
 * [ECS via Pulumi](Installations/ecs.md).

-## Step 7: Develop Your Custom Tools and Dashboards
+## Develop Your Custom Tools and Dashboards

 Now that Atlas is up and running, you can start building custom command-line tools, web portals, data views, and dashboards to interact with your resources.
 You can also expose infrastructure commands like deployment and rollback to your developers without granting wide access to your infrastructure.